R-Sandor/OCP-Study/OCP17/chapter4/README.md

 - long to byte, short, char or int
 - float to byte, short, char, int or long
 - double to byte, short, char, int, long or float.

+## When working numeric primitives always pay close attention to the return types, especially when working with functionalProgramming where types are inferred by the data.